A space for poetry and other short literature, as well as the occasional opinion on the state of affairs today.

 The misery sneaks up on you,

-the next a barrage of sneezes escape;
+one minute you feel okay, the next a barrage of sneezes escape;

 Nose drips steadily as you run for a tissue.